Joseph Pembroke Thom: Early life

-Joseph Pembroke Thom was born on March 13, 1828, at his family's "Berry Hill" estate in Culpeper County, Virginia to Abby de Hart (née Mayo) and Colonel John Watson Triplett Thom.
+Joseph Pembroke Thom was born on March 13, 1828, at his family's "Berry Hill" estate in Culpeper County, Virginia, to Abby de Hart (née Mayo) and Colonel John Watson Triplett Thom.
 Thom was taught skills at the estate and attended a log schoolhouse.
 He was the great-great grandson of William Mayo.

 Thom was commissioned as lieutenant of the 11th Infantry Regiment at the outbreak of the Mexican–American War.
 He resigned his commission shortly after speaking with his father about his service.
 Thom then studied medicine under his brother, Dr. William Alexander Thom.
-He then studied medicine and graduated from the University of Virginia and Jefferson College in Philadelphia, Pennsylvania in 1851.
+He studied medicine and graduated from the University of Virginia and Jefferson College in Philadelphia, Pennsylvania in 1851.

 Career

 Military career

 Thom traveled to Washington, D.C. and appealed to President Polk to restore his commission.
 The President commissioned him second lieutenant under Captain William B. Taliferro.
 He served in the Mexican–American War, and was wounded at Puente Nacional and Huamantla.
 He remained in Mexico City after its capture.
 He then was on duty at Toluca and Veracruz.
 He developed yellow fever at Veracruz and was sent to Fort Hamilton in New York to recover.
 He then returned back to Virginia.
 He served on the USS Savannah for three years.
-He retired from the United States Navy after serving as surgeon.
+He retired from the United States Navy after serving as a surgeon.

 Thom served on the staff of Taliferro during John Brown's raid on Harpers Ferry.
 He then ranked as colonel.
 Thom joined the Confederate States Army.
 He served in Virginia's "Irish Battalion".
 He participated in General Stonewall Jackson's Jackson's Valley campaign.
 He was wounded from a minié ball at the First Battle of Kernstown, but was protected by a copy of the Bible in his chest pocket.
 He was assigned the duty of transferring troops from Richmond.
 His physician ordered him to Bermuda and Thom ran the blockade from Charleston, South Carolina.
 Thom then moved to Canada and, in 1863, he was ordered to Italy to await completion of cruisers being built in France for the Confederacy.
 While abroad, the war ended, and he returned back to the United States in 1866.